sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 <b>2.
 AWS EMR Cluster</b>

-Performs ETL using cluster to process input data files in Ground Store S3 bucket, and moves the transformed data to Redshift data warehouse Staging tables for further processing.
+Involves running spark jobs to process and transform input data, move data to various schemas in warehouse to enable analytical processing of data.

 <b>3.
 AWS Redshift</b>

-Processed data from Final Store bucket is moved to Staging tables Redshift data warehouse by EMR cluster.

-Post data validation/transformation, data is now available for analytics in Redshift data warehouse scehema.
-There are separate schemas for storing Staging, Transformed Staging (or Warehouse) and Analytic tables in Redshift data warehouse.
+Contains the schemas - Staging, Warehouse, Analytics to store, process and transform the input data to be ready for end-user processing.

 <b>4.
 Apache Airflow</b>

 This automates the ETL jobs written in Spark.
-ETL jobs can be scheduled as per requirement.
+ETL jobs exeuction can be scheduled as per requirement.

 ### Data Pipeline Architecture